 It’s a recipe for disaster when a male projects his anima onto women in his life and expects them to live up to that image.
 It’s a tendency that begins in early childhood and can continue throughout his life.
 That man will never be happy for long with the women he tries to make into mates, lovers, or mother figures.
 No mortal woman can possibly live up to the anima ideal, nor should she try.

-His Shadow side won’t let him just have his anima all for himself.
-He has to fight for her like a knight fighting for his beloved, and the stakes are all or nothing.
+A man’s Shadow side won’t let him just have his anima all for himself.
+He must fight for her like a knight fighting for his beloved lady in waiting, and the stakes are all or nothing.
 Shadow is a guardian at the gate to deeper access to a man’s unconscious mind, the ultimate test that must be faced.